Byvalson FDA Approval History

 Byvalson is a tablet taken orally once a day with or without food.
 The most common side effect of Byvalson is bradycardia (slow heartbeat).

-Development History and FDA Approval Process for Byvalson
+Development timeline for Byvalson